How to survive rush hours in Tokyo

 Shinagawa Station is one of the biggest stations in Tokyo.
-Many people transfer another train in that station.
+Many people transfer another train at the station.
 Many commuters are waiting for a train and the platform is very crowded.
 Sometimes you cannot even enter the platform because of many people waiting for trains, in such a case you have to wait for trains at the stairway to the platform.

-The moving to Tokyo of many people causes rush hour crowded trains.
+Moving to Tokyo of many people causes rush-hour crowded trains.
 The daytime population of Tokyo is approximately 16 million.
 Many people gather in Tokyo for work.

 Tokyo has a well-developed transportation network.
-It’s very convenience.
+It’s very convenient.

 ↑Railway and Subway Route Map of the Metropolitan area

-People who live around Tokyo are able to live not using cars thanks for convenience train network.
+People who live around Tokyo are able to live not using cars thanks to the convenience train network.
 They use trains every day instead of cars.
 Many companies are located in the center of Tokyo, and many employees go to their office by train from their home.
-Work starts during 9 AM and 10 AM in many companies, so stations are full of commuters during 8 AM and 9 AM.
+Work starts between 9 AM and 10 AM in many companies, so stations are full of commuters between 8 AM and 9 AM.
 That time is the rush hour!
 Trains are very crowded.

 ↑many people during rush hour at Shinagawa Station